More new additions to my shop this week!

 I don’t purchase new beads, buttons, or embroidery cotton as I aim to keep Little Conkers as sustainable as possible.
 When I need buttons and embroidery thread, they come from charity shops.
 The tiny red and gold seed beads on the trees are from my stash.
 I’ve been trying to think when I purchased them – I know it was when I was in my first flat, so probably around 15 years ago.
 I have (obviously) never found a use for all of them, but I can’t throw perfectly good beads away, so I think it’s entirely in keeping with my ethos to use them on these little trees.

-I have introduced new colours in 2017!
+I have introduced new colours!

 Buy my robin and multi-ornament crochet patterns together, and you’ll receive 25% off.